 An important development in Annex I and Annex II of Regulation (EU) 2018/762 is the introduction of a process approach.
 This is also promoted in ISO management system standards, where the different processes of the management system are closely linked and their consistent operation contributes to the achievement of the organisation's objectives.
 Annex I and Annex II of Regulation (EU) 2018/762 identify some important links between processes to facilitate the understanding of the process approach but this does not mean that only those links exist or that they should be demonstrated for compliance purposes.
-The ability that an organisation has to present how the processes of its management system link together is a good indicator of its understanding of how its management system works effectively.
+The ability that an organisation has to present how the processes of its management system works effectively.